Last updated on February 15, 2024

 - My Keto Warriors

-- Keto Diet FAQs
+- Keto Diet FAQs and Answers

-What is Indian Keto Diet?
+What is an Indian Keto Diet?

-The Ketogenic or Keto diet is a low-carbohydrate, high fat, moderate protein, no sugar diet.
+The Indian Ketogenic or Keto diet is a low-carbohydrate, high fat, moderate protein, no sugar diet.
 It has, of late, become a popular technique to lose weight.
 Keto diet is quite similar to the Atkins diet.
 The only difference lies in protein intake.
 The latter is about consuming low carbs and high protein.

 Keto diet involves a drastic reduction in the intake of carbohydrates and high consumption of fats to get your body into a metabolic state called Ketosis.
 Because your body is low on carbs, sugar levels in the body are reduced and the body is compelled into Ketosis, a process to burn fats for energy instead of glucose (sugar).